 April 19, 1974 - Comments from Eugene McCarthy regarding Richard Nixon and impeachment.
 (Part 2)

-June 7, 1974 - On Firing Line, William F. Buckley interviews Eugene McCarthy on how the post-Watergate Presidency should look, how the office might be revised so as to bring it back within republican discipline.
+June 7, 1974 - On this program of Firing Line, William F. Buckley interviews Eugene McCarthy on how the post-Watergate presidency should look, and how the office might be revised so as to bring it back within republican discipline.

-July 3, 1974 - Eugene McCarthy speech on Richard Nixon and Watergate followed by Q&A.
+July 3, 1974 - Eugene McCarthy speaks on Richard Nixon, Watergate, and politics.
+Following speech is a Q&A with audience.